Amonkhet/Memory-Chambers/REPORT.md

 - For quantitative data, we will address following aspects: Logics clarity, Feedback Responsiveness, Narrative Engagement, Satisfaction / Flow.
 With scalar 1-5, we aim to get an average score of 4 in every aspect.

 **Timeline**:
-- We will conduct our evaluations with our improved (with animation & special effect) Demo game (by the 20th of October) and complete evaluation by Milestone 6.
+- We will conduct our evaluations with our improved (with animation & special effect) Demo game (from the 20th to the 27th of October) and complete the final game by Milestone 6.
+Report to be done by Milestone 6.

 **Responsibility**
 - Patrick to improve game levels and overall developments based on player feedbacks.